Museum of Communism, Prague

-The Museum of Communism (Muzeum komunismu), located at V Celnici 4 in Prague, Czech Republic, is a museum dedicated to presenting an account of the post–World War II communist regime in Czechoslovakia, with a focus on Prague.
+The Museum of Communism (Muzeum komunismu), located at V Celnici 4 in Prague, Czechia, is a space dedicated to presenting an account of the post–World War II communist regime in Czechoslovakia, with a focus on Prague.

 History

-The museum was founded by Glenn Spicker, an American businessman and former student of politics, who spent $28,000 buying 1000 artifacts.
-He also spent this money commissioning documentary filmmaker Jan Kaplan to design the museum.
-According to Kaplan, he created a three-act tragedy displaying the ideals of communism, the reality of life under the regime, and the actions of the police state.
-It includes rooms depicting a schoolroom, a shop with limited supplies, and a secret police interrogation room.
+The Museum of Communism was founded by Glenn Spicker, an American businessman and former student of politics, who spent $28,000 buying 1,000 artifacts and commissioning documentary filmmaker Jan Kaplan to design the museum.
+By his own account, Kaplan created a three-act tragedy displaying the ideals of communism, the reality of life under the regime, and the actions of the police state.
+It includes spaces depicting a schoolroom, a shop with limited supplies, and a secret police interrogation room.

 The gallery is devoted to providing a timeline of the communist regime in Czechoslovakia.
-Written descriptions in Czech and English communicate to the audience what it was to live under the regime, law and order, education system, and trade and business.
-These descriptions have all been provided in written and pictorial form, frequently supported by red and black artwork.
+Written descriptions in Czech and English explain what it was like to live under the regime.